lydavid/MusicSearch/README.md

 - Search MusicBrainz's massive database for any information related to your favorite artist or song
 - All data is cached on device after loading each page/tab
 - See every page you've visited in the history screen, and quickly get back to them
-- Almost every tab allows you to search its content instantaneously
+- Almost every tab allows you to filter its content instantaneously
 - Save anything to a collection
 - Login using your MusicBrainz account to add to your existing collections
 - Listening on Spotify?
 Enable Device Broadcast Status to search the artist or song from the app